Windows NT 3.5

 Windows NT 3.5 is the second major release of the Windows NT operating system developed by Microsoft, targeting the data server and personal workstation markets.
 It was released on September 21, 1994, as the successor to Windows NT 3.1.

 One of the primary goals during its development was to improve the operating system's performance.
-As a result, the project was codenamed "Daytona", after the Daytona International Speedway in Daytona Beach, Florida.
+This is reflected in the product's codename, "Daytona", named after the Daytona International Speedway in Daytona Beach, Florida.
 Windows NT 3.5 was succeeded by Windows NT 3.51, released in 1995.
 Support and updates for Windows NT 3.5 was ended by Microsoft on December 31, 2001.

+The source code for Windows NT 3.5 (as well as the original Xbox (based on a heavily-modified version of Windows 2000's kernel)) were leaked in 2020.

 Features

+Windows NT 3.5 includes integrated Winsock and proper TCP/IP support, replacing the incomplete implementation of TCP/IP based on the AT&T UNIX System V "STREAMS" API found in Windows NT 3.1.
+TCP/IP and IPX/SPX stacks in Windows NT 3.5 are rewritten.
+NetBIOS over TCP/IP (NetBT) support as a compatibility layer for TCP/IP was introduced as also the Microsoft DHCP and WINS clients and DHCP and WINS servers.